Lecturer-in-Discipline, African History

 With Isabelle Chort and Philippe De Vreyer, "Gendered Mobility Patterns in Senegal," Population, Vol. 75, Issue 2-3 (2020), pp. 297-323

-Thomas has served as a Teaching Fellow in the Columbia University History Department and the Barnard College History Department, for courses on Modern African History, West African History, East African History and Ancient Egypt.
+Thomas Zuber has taught a range of courses in historical methods and African History.
+At Columbia, he teaches courses in economic and gender history of Africa.
+In previous years, he taught a lecture at CCNY on World History 1500-present.
+He served as a Teaching Fellow in the Columbia University History Department and the Barnard College History Department, for courses on Modern African History, West African History, East African History and Ancient Egypt.

 Thomas Zuber has worked on a range of Public History and social justice projects at Columbia University.
 He worked on developing metadata for a digital archive project of Malian feminists (Projet Archives des Femmes).
 Prior to pursuing his PhD, Thomas worked as a Peace Corps Fellow at University Neighborhood Housing Program, working on housing rights in New York.
 He served as a Peace Corps Volunteer in Benin for two years, with a focus on health and education.